 Bullock is also the author of The Mezcal Experience: A Field Guide to the World’s Best Mezcals and Agave Spirits:

 Books about tequila

 Want to know more about tequila and tequila cocktails?
-Take a look at the following books (click on the cover image to find out more):
+You can buy the following books via Amazon by clicking on the links or cover photos:

 Ian Williams’ Tequila: A Global History:

 Catherine Cobbs’ Tequila and Tacos: A Guide to Spirited Pairings: